onecommons/unfurl/docs/configurators.rst

   :main: The contents of the root Terraform module or a path to a directory containing the Terraform configuration.
 If it is a directory path, the configurator will treat it as a local Terraform module.
 Otherwise, if ``main`` is a string it will be treated as HCL and if it is a map, it will be written out as JSON.
 (See the note below about HCL in YAML.)
 If omitted, the configurator will look in ``get_dir("spec.home")`` for the Terraform configuration.
   :tfvars: A map of Terraform variables to passed to the main Terraform module or a string equivalent to ".tfvars" file.
-  :workdir:  String indicating the project location to execute Terraform in (see `get_dir`).
-Default: "home"
+  :stateLocation: If set to "secrets" (the default) the Terraform state file will be encrypted and saved into the instance's "secrets" folder.
+                  If set to "artifacts", it will be saved in the instance's "artifacts" folder with only sensitive values encrypted inline.
+                  If set to "remote", Unfurl will not manage the Terraform state at all.
   :command: Path to the ``terraform`` executable.
 Default: "terraform"
-  :resultTemplate: A map that corresponds to the Terraform state JSON file,
+  :resultTemplate: A Jinja2 template that is processed with the Terraform state JSON file as its variables.
      See the Terraform providers' schema documentation for details but top-level keys will include "resources" and "outputs".

 Other ``implementation`` keys
 -----------------------------